wintercms/docs/plugin/registration.md

 `winter:update` | the CLI command that triggers the update process `winter:env` | the CLI command that converts configuration files to environment variables in a `.env` file `winter:version` | the CLI command that detects the version of Winter CMS that is installed

+When running any commands from the CLI while your application has a database connection configured but the `migrations` table is not yet present on it, the application will also be considered in a protected state.

 Define the `$elevated` property to grant elevated permissions for your plugin.